PyRadiomics-cuda: 3D features extraction from medical images for HPC using GPU acceleration: PyRadiomics-cuda design

-PyRadiomics-cuda is a seamlessly integrated high-performance extension of the PyRadiomics library, built to accelerate the extraction of 3D shape features using GPU computation via CUDA.
-It addresses the critical computational bottleneck encountered when processing large volumetric medical images, particularly in shape-based descriptors which are expensive to compute sequentially.
-Currently, PyRadiomics-cuda focuses exclusively on accelerating the \verb|Shape| feature class within PyRadiomics, which includes metrics such as: \emph{mesh volume, surface area, maximum 3D diameter and planar diameters (XY, YZ, XZ planes)}.
+From computational point of view, as it is visible in Table \ref{tab:time-split} in case of large 3D volumes, PyRadiomics processing speed is limited by 3D features extraction time.
+Therefore, PyRadiomics-cuda focuses exclusively on accelerating the \verb|Shape| feature class within PyRadiomics, which includes metrics such as: \emph{mesh volume, surface area, maximum 3D diameter and planar diameters (XY, YZ, XZ planes)}.

 The process of finding the above volumetric features is based on two steps.
-In the first one, a parallel threads in a novel highly optimized kernel create a mesh of triangles reproducing the 3d shape of the ROI in the image.
-Resulting vertices are passed to PyRadiomics transparently to compute all the required features using its built-in functions.
-However, since diameter calculation for 3D shapes is inherently complex (see Table~\ref{tab:time-split}), PyRadiomics-cuda also offers a parallel method for this utilizing several levels of complex parallel data gathering operations to assure the best possible performance from GPU device.
+Firstly it creates a mesh of triangles reproducing the 3D shape of the ROI in the image and on the fly calculates the volume and surface area of the shape.
+In the second step it walks again the triangles in order to find the maximum 3D diameter and planar diameters.